Temporary Installations at Sneak ‘Peak’ 2014

 From 2008-2011, writer Lisa Dowda and photographer Liz Ligon photographed and interviewed street crews all over New York.
 What emerged were the lush portraits of personal grit, brawn and gentle humor of New York’s Strongest in a successful public exhibition and website.
 The artists presented a selection of photographs at Sneak ‘Peak’ that tell the stories of the people that comprise the Department of Sanitation.

-Welcome to Freshkills Park, mural by Magie Serpica and Kevin Mahoney, organized by SI Arts
+Welcome to Freshkills Park, Magie Serpica and Kevin Mahoney

 Daft Junk is a group of solar-powered trash robots laying down beats in New York City parks from Manhattan to Staten Island.
 They showcase the possibilities of incorporating sustainable power and reused materials in new, imaginative ways.
 Daft Junk is presented by Amelia Winger-Bearskin, Michael Ricca, Aankit Patel, and Staten Island MakerSpace.